-Bipolar Disorders Treatment Market Size and Share
+Bipolar Disorder Market Size and Share

-Bipolar Disorders Treatment Market Analysis by Mordor Intelligence
+Bipolar Disorder Market Analysis by Mordor Intelligence

-The bipolar disorders treatment market is valued at USD 5.01 billion in 2025 and is forecast to reach USD 5.82 billion by 2030, advancing at a 2.55% CAGR.
+The bipolar disorder market is valued at USD 5.01 billion in 2025 and is forecast to reach USD 5.82 billion by 2030, advancing at a 2.55% CAGR.
 Prescriber preference for second-generation antipsychotics (SGAs), broader reimbursement under mental-health parity rules, and accelerating uptake of digital therapeutics collectively sustain growth momentum.
 The 2025 acquisition of Intra-Cellular Therapies by Johnson & Johnson vaults Caplyta into a leading position for bipolar depression and underscores renewed strategic emphasis on neuroscience portfolios.
 Long-acting injectables (LAIs) are proving cost-effective by curbing relapse-linked hospitalizations, while AI-driven diagnostic tools shrink the historical treatment-initiation gap.
 Competitive focus is shifting toward metabolic-sparing combinations and precision digital monitoring, signaling a market pivot from volume to value.

 Key Report Takeaways